grafana/k6-docs/docs/sources/next/using-k6/javascript-typescript-compatibility-mode.md

 {{< /code >}}

-As illustrated in the previous diagram, if k6 detects unsupported ES+ features while parsing the test script, it then transforms the script with Babel to polyfill the unsupported features.

-Currently, the k6 Babel transformation only adds ESM support and sets `global` (node's global variable) with the value of `globalThis`.
+After v0.53.0 the only difference with base is that `global` (node's global variable) is aliased to the value of `globalThis`.

 ## Experimental enhanced mode